Azure/review-checklists/CONTRIBUTING.md

 - The query doesn't return either false positives or false negatives.
 - The output fields are `id` and `compliant` (case is important).

+After merging, the Microsoft approver should verify that the automatically generated Workbook (see the [Workbooks README](./workbooks/README.md)) operates correctly with the new query.

 ## 2. Modifications to checklists recommendations

 There are two ways in which you can modify the existing checklists: